TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 **Now we have:**

-- the `symplify/monorepo-builder` package as local dependency
+- the `symplify/monorepo-builder` package as a local dependency
 - configured package to repository paths in `monorepo-builder.yml`
 - secured `GITHUB_TOKEN` in Travis settings for your monorepo repository
 - a command to run the split: `vendor/bin/monorepo-builder split`